Khaled Bousseliou

-Khaled Bousseliou (خالد بوسليو; born 3 October 1997) is an Algerian professional footballer who plays as a left winger for USM Alger in the Algerian Ligue Professionnelle 1.
+Khaled Bousseliou (خالد بوسليو; born 3 October 1997) is an Algerian professional footballer who plays as a left winger for Olympique Akbou.

 Career

 CR Belouizdad

 Khaled Bousseliou came from a poor neighborhood in Skikda to fulfill his dream in Algiers, where he used to work in a café to secure his day's sustenance.
-One day the former CR Belouizdad player Karim Bakhti came to the café and talked to him about his dream of becoming a football player.
+One day, the former CR Belouizdad player Karim Bakhti came to the café and talked to him about his dream of becoming a football player.
 Bakhti told him that he would try him in the club and if he was convinced he would join him.
-However, everything was not easy for Bousseliou who was not even sure of getting his place in the first team.
+However, Bousseliou was not even sure of getting his place in the first team, as he had never been called up while part of the reserves.

-In the entourage of the club some people in particular Billel a simple agent working at Stade 20 Août 1955, regularly asked Ahmed Djaâfer the queens of the club at the time, to sign this young prodigy.
-Seduced by the explosiveness, speed and technical finesse of this dribbling winger, skilful in front of goal, Tahar Chérif El-Ouazzani gave his approval for the signing of Bousseliou.
+In the entourage of the club, some people, in particular Billel, an agent working at Stade 20 Août 1955, regularly asked Ahmed Djaâfer, who was in charge of the club at the time, to sign this young prodigy.
+Seduced by the explosiveness, speed and technical finesse of this dribbling winger, skillful in front of goal, Tahar Chérif El-Ouazzani gave his approval for the signing of Bousseliou.
 El-Ouazzani said "He is a young player who has a lot of quality and who can become an important part of the Belouizdad squad in the years to come, of course if he continues to show the same seriousness in training".

-Khaled Bousseliou wasted no time, He diligently continued his work and occasionally took advantage of a few minutes of play.
-The confidence of El-Ouazzani was the motive, the arrival of Abdelkader Amrani also played a major role in the hatching of this nugget.
-Bousseliou take on a new role within the belouizdadi workforce that of joker.
-A role that seems to suit him and he who continues his persuasive performances.
-“He is still young and as a technician, I have to protect him and watch over his progress,” explained Amrani.
-And to celebrate the first Algerian Cup final, "Skikdi" as his colleagues call him drops a new pass and even scores his first goal among professionals to win his first title.
+Khaled Bousseliou continued his work and occasionally earned a few minutes of play.
+Bousseliou took on a new role within the Belouizdad workforce, that of a substitute player.
+"He is still young and as a technician, I have to protect him and watch over his progress," explained Amrani.
+In the first Algerian Cup final, "Skikdi" as his colleagues call him, delivered an assist and scored his first goal among professionals to win his first title.

 In his second season Bousseliou continued his brilliance despite the departure of Amrani, the arrival of Frenchman Franck Dumas and the end of the season early due to the COVID-19 pandemic in Algeria. but he won the first title in Ligue 1.
 Bousseliou began to suffer from several injuries that affected his career with CR Belouizdad and with the change of the club's goals and the policy of contracting with the stars, his career with the Belouizdadis ended, during which he won five titles.